Skip to content

 • SharedAutonomyGame.ros2: The scene contains both the attacking and the defending team.
 In this case, there are two user interfaces for the two remote-controlled robots, called remoteAttacker and remoteDefender.

 • SharedAutonomyRemote.ros2: This scene provides the user interface for controlling a physical robot.
 The control PC must be on the same network as the remote-controlled robot.
-In this scene, a robot of team number 5, i.e. B-Human, is controlled.
+The remote-controlled robot must not be in the unstiff state for the scene to initialize properly.

 • SharedAutonomyReplay.ros2: A scene for replaying logs recorded by the remote-controlled robot.
 The player number in the log file must match the rules for being the remote-controlled robot.
 Otherwise, the code might not initialize correctly.